eveasian88/liri-node-app/README.md

 # liri-node-app

 LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line Node.js application that takes in parameters and give you back data.
-The commands it recognizes are:
+LIRI is a command line Node.js application that takes in certain parameters and give you back data.
+The commands LIRI recognizes are:
 - concert-this
 - spotify-this-song
 - movie-this
 - do-what-it-says

-Command Format: 'node liri.js concert-this' 'artist'
+Command Format: "node liri.js" + "a command it recognizes" + "artist/song/ movie title"

 ## concert-this 'artist/band name'

-This takes the band name entered and runs it through the bands in town API and returns concert information for that particular band.
+This parameter takes the band name entered and runs it through the bands in town API and returns concert information for that particular band.
 The following is logged in the terminal:
 - Date of the Concert
 - Venue Name
 - Venue Location

 ![alt text](images/concert-this.gif "Santana Concert Search")

 ## spotify-this-song 'song title'

-This takes the song title entered and runs it through the spotify API.
+This parameter takes the song title entered and runs it through the Spotify API.
 The following is logged to the terminal:
 - Artist
 - Song Title
 - Album